Enquire now

 Unstable angina is somewhat similar to stable angina but its propensity is very different.
 It doesn’t involve following a pattern and is more severe than stable angina.
 The unusual thing is that it can even happen when an individual is resting and lasts longer than stable angina.
 It might be difficult to control with medications.
 Since it poses the risk of heart attack, generally it is considered a clinical emergency.

-So, if you observe any symptoms of unstable angina, then don’t delay your visit to the doctor.
-Visit renowned and certified doctors like those at BM Birla Heart Research Centre.
+So, if you observe any symptoms of unstable angina, don’t delay your visit to the doctor.
+Visit renowned and certified cardiologists in Kolkata at the BM Birla Heart Research Centre.

 FAQs